aaronland/go-picturebook/README.md

     	The orientation of your picturebook.
 Valid orientations are: 'P' and 'L' for portrait and landscape mode respectively. (default "P")
   -process value
     	A valid process.Process URI.
 Valid schemes are: colorspace://, colourspace://, contour://, halftone://, null://, rotate://.
+  -progress-monitor-uri string
-  -size string
+    	A registered aaronland/go-picturebook/progress.Monitor URI (default "progressbar://") -size string
     	A common paper size to use for the size of your picturebook.
 Valid sizes are: "a3", "a4", "a5", "letter", "legal", or "tabloid". (default "letter")
   -sort string
     	A valid sort.Sorter URI.
 Valid schemes are: exif://, modtime://.
   -source-uri string
     	A valid GoCloud blob URI to specify where files should be read from.
 Available schemes are: file://.
 If no URI scheme is included then the file:// scheme is assumed.
+If empty then the code will automatically assume file:/// which allows the passing in of plain-vanilla paths on the local filesystem
   -target-uri string
     	A valid GoCloud blob URI to specify where files should be read from.
 Available schemes are: file://.
 If no URI scheme is included then the file:// scheme is assumed.
-If empty then the code will try to use the operating system's 'current working directory' where applicable.
+If empty then the code will try to use the operating system's 'current working directory' where applicable. (default "cwd://")
   -text string
     	A valid text.Text URI.
 Valid schemes are: json://.
   -tmpfile-uri string